blaster151/fp-3/LAWS.md

 - `relativeAdjunction.resolution.relativeMonad` keeps Theorem 5.24 visible in
   the registry; the analyzer will compare the induced relative monad against the adjunction’s hom-isomorphism data once the mate calculus is executable.
+- `relativeAdjunction.pasting.leftMorphism` runs
+  `analyzeRelativeAdjunctionPasting`, checking that a nested pair of relative adjunctions shares equipment, that the outer right leg matches the inner root, that the pasted left leg equals the composite of the two left legs, and that the induced left morphism report is free of issues, making Proposition 5.30 executable.
+- `relativeAdjunction.postcomposition.fullyFaithful` runs
+  `analyzeRelativeAdjunctionFullyFaithfulPostcomposition`, confirming that a fully faithful tight 1-cell `u` postcomposes the root and right leg while leaving the left leg fixed.
+The oracle records the composites `u ∘ j` and `u ∘ r` together with the fully faithful analysis returned by the equipment layer.
+- `relativeAdjunction.inducedMonads.coincide` compares the paired relative
+  monads promised by Corollary 5.32, checking that their roots, carriers, loose arrows, and unit/extension frames agree verbatim.
+- `relativeAdjunction.resolute` now runs
+  `analyzeRelativeAdjunctionResolutePair`, combining the fully faithful postcomposition report with the induced-monad coincidence analysis while checking that the monad data reuse the original and postcomposed right legs.
+- `relativeAdjunction.resolute.leftMorphism` aggregates
+  `analyzeRelativeAdjunctionResoluteLeftMorphism`, threading the resolute pair, the Proposition 5.29 precomposition report, and the Proposition 5.30 pasting witness so the induced left morphism is only marked complete when all three diagnostics align.
+- `relativeAdjunction.resolute.identityRoot` wraps the Corollary 5.34 analyzer
+  via `analyzeRelativeAdjunctionOrdinaryLeftAdjointComposition`, bubbling up the same issues array while tagging the identity-root specialisation required by Example 5.35.
+- `relativeAdjunction.relativeMonad.module` is backed by
+  `analyzeRelativeAdjunctionRelativeMonadModule`, threading the Corollary 5.34 resolute left morphism through the relative monad resolution diagnostics to certify the Proposition 5.36 module action.
+- `relativeAdjunction.relativeMonad.pasting` now delegates to
+  `analyzeRelativeAdjunctionRelativeMonadPasting`, which consumes the pasted unit and extension witnesses from Proposition 5.37 and checks that the resulting \(j'\)-relative monad and comparison morphism reuse the supplied adjunction boundaries.
+- `relativeAdjunction.relativeMonad.pastingFullyFaithful` wraps
+  `analyzeRelativeAdjunctionRelativeMonadPastingFullyFaithful`, layering the
+  fully faithful right adjoint witness over the pasting diagnostics to expose the Example 5.38 functor on relative monads.
+- `relativeAdjunction.relativeMonad.pastingAdjunction` collects the two
+  Proposition 5.37 reports via `analyzeRelativeAdjunctionRelativeMonadPastingAdjunction`, confirming the shared intermediate monad required by Example 5.39.
+- `relativeAdjunction.relativeMonad.compositeThroughRoot` relies on
+  `analyzeRelativeAdjunctionRelativeMonadComposite`, combining the module assignment with the pasting witnesses so Corollary 5.40’s comparison against the pasted \(j'\)-relative monad is executable.
+- `relativeAdjunction.relativeMonad.literatureRecoveries` invokes
+  `analyzeRelativeAdjunctionRelativeMonadLiteratureRecoveries`, which now
+  accepts Hutson and Altenkirch–Chapman–Uustalu witnesses to demonstrate the Example 5.41 recoveries.

+The Section 6.4 entries `relativeAdjunction.relativeMonad.leftOpalgebra`,
+  `relativeAdjunction.relativeMonad.rightAlgebra`, and
+  `relativeAdjunction.relativeMonad.resolutionFunctor` execute via
+  `analyzeRelativeAdjunctionRelativeMonadLeftOpalgebra`,
+  `analyzeRelativeAdjunctionRelativeMonadRightAlgebra`, and
+  `analyzeRelativeAdjunctionRelativeMonadResolutionFunctor`, checking that the recorded (op)algebra actions reuse the adjunction boundaries and the induced relative monad from Proposition 5.24 while marking the Street comparisons as pending.
+Proposition 6.27’s transports now run through `analyzeRelativeAdjunctionRelativeMonadOpalgebraTransport` and `analyzeRelativeAdjunctionRelativeMonadAlgebraTransport`, which validate the pasting witness, confirm source/target framing, and record the supplied naturality diagnostics.
+Remark 6.28’s strengthened statement is captured by `analyzeRelativeAdjunctionRelativeMonadTransportEquivalence`, aggregating the dual transports with unit/counit comparisons so the remaining equivalence witnesses stay visible to oracle consumers.

 ### Relative Kleisli and Eilenberg–Moore scaffolding